On this page:

 For specimen identification try the volunteers at the specimen table.
 The specimen table booth often has WMU geology student helping and this is where you can often find the society's geologist hanging out.
 Starting in 2019 the KVCC booth also offers rock and mineral identification.

 Take in at least one of the educational presentations.
 For the past few years KGMS has sought to bring you some exceptional knowledgable presenters that you will see only at the bigger shows.

-The Society gives a free Petoskey stone (until they run out) to anyone that wants to polish it during the show.
+The Society gives a free Petoskey stone (unless they run out) to anyone that wants to polish it during the show.
 Members will guide you in the polishing process but it will take time to make it a completely polished stone.
 It is a fun activity to do as you wait for others in your party to finish elsewhere.
 You can also bring in your own Petoskey stone finds to polish during the show.
-You can also ask the petoskey people about polishing
+These are also the poeple to ask about polishing septarian nodules.

 The geode cracking areas is another popular area operated as a fundraiser for the society.
 Select a geode from the pile and see it cracked open at the show, it is always a thrill discovering what is inside.